ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/More Information/Changelog/index.md

 - Added the SetCustomFunctions method to *window\.Asc.plugin.executeMethod* for Spreadsheet Api.
 - Added the GetAllComments method to *window\.Asc.plugin.executeMethod* for Presentation Api.
 - Added the OLEProperties type to the simple type definitions.
+- Added the PluginOptions type to the simple type definitions.
 - Added the ToolbarMenuItem type to the simple type definitions.
 - Added the ToolbarMenuMainItem type to the simple type definitions.
 - Added the ToolbarMenuTab type to the simple type definitions.